-We constantly see a lot of information in the media relating to some kind of lost company data.
-The risk and dangers of data going astray has been called time and time again over the past 10+ years.
-The whole of the business world knows about it, talks about it for a week or so, and then forgets again.
+We constantly see reports of lost company data in the media.
+The risk of data going astray has been called time and time again over the past 10+ years.
+The whole of the business world knows about it.
+They talk about it for a week or so, but it gets forgotten again.

-It seems that everyone thinks ‘I need to deal with our data security’, time passes on and they the necessity of a decent data backup plan, data encryption system, device encryption, data leakage prevention, system auditing, internet controls, e.t.c. somehow slips from their mind.
+It seems that everyone thinks ‘I need to deal with our data security”.
+Time passes on and the necessity of a decent data backup plan, data encryption system, device encryption, data leakage prevention, system auditing, internet controls, etc. somehow slips from their mind.
 The risk doesn’t cause the responsible person immediate pain so it gets pushed to the back burner.
 Or gets put on the to-do list at some point, stays there for a while, and then drops off.

 It does beggar belief how these issues keep happening, even though the risks are old ones.
-A company will be paranoid in about securing their physical premises, but they still won’t secure their company and customer data effectively.
+A company is paranoid about securing its physical premises, but it won’t protect its data effectively.

 I’m relatively confident that if you were to lose an unencrypted laptop, you would suffer a breach of your whole company security.
 Or, someone could extract a whole host of useful or damaging information with relative ease.
 There are a wealth of endpoint encryption products on the market to protect your systems.